kubos/kubos/docs/mission-dev/flight-ready.rst

 Prepare Linux
 -------------

-1. Build the flight linux image, including any core and/or hardware services you need for your mission.
+1. Build the flight KubOS image, including any core and/or hardware services you need for your mission.
 2. Load the flight image onto the spacecraft.
 3. Verify that the recovery and upgrade processes work as expected.